JulianOzelRose/LaFarge-CrackMe2-Keygen/README.md

 5. Take the initial four numbers at ```0x406345``` and add them to the numbers from the key that was generated through the first four transformations.
 6. Take the DWORD value at ```0x406549``` and store it in ```EAX```, then divide ```EAX``` by 0xA, storing the result in ```EAX```.
 0x30 is then added to the remainder.
 7. Reverse the characters of the serial to the get final number.

+# Patching the .exe
+As opposed to reversing the serial key generation algorithm, it is also possible to take a shortcut by modifying the .exe slightly.
+By changing the ```jne``` instruction at ```0x4012BC``` to ```jmp```, you effectively bypass the serial check subroutine so that the program counts any serial key as valid.
+Although it should be noted that the ruleset for this particular crackme specifies "no patching".